 No, they continued to serve as if nothing was different, with the twist that, rather than scoot us inside, they struggled to make us comfortable under the drips.
 Ah, we had carefully chosen our tables.
 Of course we would not wish to move due to the minor annoyance of rain drops!
 That would have made us stupid to begin with and they would never want to insinuate that!

 So, everyone shifted and continued their wine and food as if nothing strange was going on.
 Everyone except the Italian family.
-They appeared to be irritated that the rain was interrupting their games and news.
+They appeared to be irritated that the rain was the tap-tap-tapping of their games and texts and news.
 Everyone else seemed to be following a code: you made your choice, live with it.
 So we did, and we shared in the enjoyment of shifting and eating and wiping.
 We exchanged smiles and laughs with the other diners as they shifted and wiped as well.
 We couldn’t talk because we were a few tables spread out across the restaurant, but our smiles and glances were enough.
 And they wouldn’t have happened if it hadn’t rained.

 At one point we finally did move.
 The drip over our table became fifty drips.
 The waitress helped us carry our things to another table, still outside, where we finished our dinner.
 At that table Geni had to stand a couple of times so the waiter could use a chair next to her to push up the belly of an awning threatening to explode.
 He had to push a wave of water off the edge of the awning and let it fall back and push again and fall back.
 He did that for about two minutes to empty the belly.
 Then he had to return in five minutes to do it again.
 All with smiles and laughter and little jokes.